 Dissertation Writing Fellowships

 The Dissertation Writing Fellows receive a stipend of $23,000.
-Fellows are expected to spend the academic year at the Center and to participate in our events.
+Fellows are expected to spend the academic year at the Consortium facilities in Philadelphia and to participate in our events.

 Dissertation fellowships are available to Ph.D. candidates who are U.S. nationals or students at U.S. institutions.

-The Center’s postdoctoral fellow receives a stipend of $40,000 per year for two years.
-This fellow will be expected to spend two academic years at the Center, to participate in the Center’s events, and to assist in light administrative duties to help run the Center and its activities.
+The Consortium’s postdoctoral fellow receives a stipend of $37,500.
+This fellow will be expected to spend the academic year at the Consortium facilities in Philadelphia, to participate in the Consortiums’s events, and to assist in light administrative duties to help run the Consortium and its activities.
+Postdoctoral fellowships are awarded for one year.
+If funding is available, they may be renewed for a second year for fellows showing satisfactory progress in their research and writing.